 Tyrion tried to use this risk transference strategy a second time with Bronn during his trial for King Joffrey’s murder.
 Bronn declined and Tyrion had to find another risk management option.
 Fortunately, he found the Viper to take on the Mountain, which, in one of the more memorable GoT episodes didn’t work out too well for the Viper.
 Tyrion however, had a risk management plan and survived.

 4. Know who to trust

-This lesson is not only relevant to the social aspects of project management, but also to surviving the corporate jungle—and the battle for the Seven Kingdoms.
-Workplace politics and battlefield tactics can get downright nasty at times: the curt emails, people working their hidden agendas, betrayals, beheadings . . .
+This lesson is not only relevant to the social aspects of project management but also to survive the corporate jungle—and the battle for the Seven Kingdoms.
+Workplace politics and battlefield tactics can get downright nasty at times: the terse emails, people working their hidden agendas, betrayals, beheadings . . .

 It’s important to know who to trust when you need to raise sensitive issues.
 In some organizational cultures, announcing that a project is in the red is either embraced or discouraged.
 Figure out where your culture leans and learn how to respond effectively.
 If a management-appointed team member isn’t fulfilling his or her role, or if you’re having difficulty with your immediate boss, this can be a sensitive subject.
 Consider what information you want to share, who’s the most appropriate person to share it with, and whether it should be shared at all (or when).

 5. Develop your influence and credibility over time